meariba123/ADRs/week4.md

 **Status:** Accepted

 **Context:**
-To manage users, complaints, and reports effectively, the database structure needed to be carefully planned.
-I compared using a flat JSON structure or a more formal entity model.
+To manage users, complaints, updates, and reports effectively, a well-structured data model was needed.
+I considered using a flat JSON layout versus a structured entity-relationship model.

 **Decision:**
-I designed an entity diagram with four key entities: User, Complaint, Resolution Update, and Report.
-Each entity includes its relevant attributes and relationships.
+An entity diagram was created with four main entities: User, Complaint, Resolution Update, and Report.
+Each entity includes relevant fields and clearly defined relationships.

-**Consequences:**
+**Pros:**
-- Simplifies data management and improves accuracy.
+- Simplifies data handling and improves accuracy
-- Forms a clear foundation for database design.
+- Provides a solid foundation for database implementation
-- Ensures data consistency across different modules.
+- Ensures data consistency across different system modules

+---

 ## ADR 009 – Backend Framework Decision